Texas Department of Transportation: Administration

 TxDOT has approximately 12,000 employees.
 Marc Williams has served as its executive director since 2021.
 Williams had served as deputy executive director since 2015.
-He is assisted by one deputy director, Brandye Hendrickson.
+He is assisted by two deputy directors, Brian Barth and Brandye Hendrickson.
 The department is organized into 25 geographical districts and 34 divisions.

 Districts

 TxDOT is one of the state's largest departments in terms of the number of subordinate offices – it maintains 25 geographical districts throughout the state.
 The large number of departments is needed due to the large size of the state, the widely varying climate and soil conditions affecting public roads, and the differing needs of the local populace (urban vs. suburban vs. rural).

 In 2010, TxDOT was reorganized into four regions, North, South, East, and West.
 The regions are designated as Regional Support Centers.
 The number of districts remained the same.
 Each district, managed by a district engineer, is responsible for the design, location, construction, and maintenance of its area transportation systems.
 Local field offices within districts are known as area offices, and many districts also have separate maintenance offices, usually on a county-by-county basis.
 Functional divisions and offices headquartered in Austin provide administrative and technical support to the districts.